 Lack of cooperation among family members.

 Worse, if you loaned the money from the bank or other individuals such as the dreaded “5-6” scheme to resupply inventory, where loan interest is likely higher than profits.
-The owner could embark on a vicious cycle and lead to getting buried in debt.
+The owner could embark on a vicious cycle and get buried in debt.
 Certainly, that’s not what every store owner wants to end up with.

 Lack of money handling skills.

-With a basic understanding of the difference between gross sales and profits, an owner may have a better view of what it takes to grow a business.
+With a basic understanding of gross sales and profits, an owner may better understand what it takes to grow a business.
 Unfortunately, among those we talked to, they have a vague understanding of it.
-To many of them, all earnings for the day are considered profits and used to pay utility bills, buy household items, or finance school projects.
+To many of them, all daily earnings are considered profits and used to pay utility bills, buy household items, or finance school projects.

 A relaxed attitude towards credit.